vivo-community/VIVOPhotoDataGenerator/README.md

 #### Do not copy the complete folder, but only the subdirectories.

 ### Default Person URI
-If no URI is given as Java run parameters, the default person URI is set to ``` http://scholars.cornell.edu/individual/ ```
+If no URI is given as Java run parameter, the default URI namespace is set to ``` http://scholars.cornell.edu/individual/ ```

 ## How to run jar file periodically